 This, Steiner said, is the prayer that underlies the Lord's Prayer (or the "Our Father") as found in the Bible; this is the "cosmic Our Father" that Jesus learned from pagans to whom he turned for spiritual instruction.

-"What he heard was a kind of cosmic Our Father which says what the inner destiny [i.e., karma] of man must be ...
+"What he heard [from the pagan savants] was a kind of cosmic Our Father which says what the inner destiny [i.e., karma] of man must be ...
 It was later reversed to become the earthly Our Father."

 "Those were approximately the words Jesus of Nazareth heard in pagan lands — the secret of the earthly human being as it was presented in ancient sacred teachings.
 They hold deep secrets of human evolution."

-Multiple deviations from the Bible are folded into Steiner's account.
-Not only does his account alter the text of the Lord's Prayer as quoted in the Bible, but Steiner offers a tale of Jesus's travels having no basis in the Bible (Jesus traveled into pagan lands in search of "ancient sacred teachings," Steiner says ), and Steiner introduces concepts alien to the Bible (including destiny or karma, and evolution).
+Multiple deviations from mainstream Christian belief are folded into Steiner's account.
+Not only does Steiner's account alter the text of the Lord's Prayer as quoted in the Bible, but Steiner speaks of Jesus gaining sacred wisdom from pagan holymen instead of directly from his Father, God , and Steiner introduces concepts alien to the Bible such as destiny or karma, and evolution.
 Most crucially, the cosmic prayer is polytheistic.
 The "Fathers in the heavens" can be conceived either as the entire company of gods postulated in Steiner's Anthroposophy, or they may be seen as the three gods Steiner identified as the "highest Ruler of Saturn," "the Sun-God", and "the Ruler of the Moon stage."
-In either case, the cosmic prayer is not addressed to the monotheistic God of Christian belief.
+The cosmic prayer is not addressed to the monotheistic God of Christian belief.

 Steiner's cosmology is, from a mainstream Western perspective, startling.
 The universe Steiner described bears little relationship to either the universe of science or the universe of the Bible.
 The consequences for the Anthroposophical conception of Christ are profound.